BurhaanT/burhaant.github.io/_posts/2024-05-28-what-is-artificial-intelligence-understanding-ai-in-practical-business-terms.md

 share-img: /img/content/AI/AI.webp
 ---

-# What is Artificial Intelligence?
-Understanding AI in Practical Business Terms
-## Introduction

 Artificial Intelligence (AI) often brings to mind futuristic robots and high-tech scenarios.
 However, in the business world, AI is a grounded technology that enhances how we work, analyze, and interact within various industries.
 This post demystifies AI by explaining its practical applications and how it's transforming businesses today.

 ## Defining Artificial Intelligence